miheer-diwan/Visual-Inertial-Localization/README.md

 # Vision-Based-Localization-Using-Nonlinear-Kalman-Filters
-Robust Quadrotor pose estimation using  vision-based observation model and EKF
+Robust Quadrotor pose estimation using a vision-based observation model and Extended Kalman Filter (EKF)

+Check the [Report]() for detailed explanations and results.

 ### 3D Trajectory Plot: